-Moreover, the mic is capable of effectively reduce the background noise.
-It is perfect for recording the podcasts as well.
-So if you feel comfortable to work specifically with a microphone of a dynamic type, this item is your choice.
+Moreover, the mic is capable of effectively reducing the background noise.
+It is perfect for recording podcasts as well.
+So if you feel comfortable working specifically with a microphone of a dynamic type, this item is your choice.

 11. Tascam DR-10X